Based in | Hushmail |

 Launched in 1999, Hushmail is a product of Hush Communications, Ltd., a Canadian company.
 Hush Communications, Ltd. in turn, is a subsidiary of Hush Communications Corporation, which is based in the United States.

-While the company emphasizes the security they provide for your email messages, they also stress that they comply with Canadian warrants requesting data from users, from both the Canadian and US government.
+While the company emphasizes the security they provide for your email messages, they also stress that they comply with Canadian warrants requesting data from users, both from the Canadian and US government.

-Both the United States and Canada are founding members of the Five Eyes intelligence organization.
+The United States and Canada are founding members of the Five Eyes intelligence organization.
 Both conduct large-scale intelligence operations and are believed to spy on each other’s citizens and share that data, allowing them to circumvent domestic espionage restrictions.

 They can and do force local companies to help them spy on users, and may use gag orders to prevent those companies from even informing the targets that they are being spied upon.
-And now the pandemic is upon us.

 Hushmail technical specifications